bparanj/crystal/programming/iac/docs/boto/project-structure.md

 - **Environment-specific configuration files** or directories within `config/` to manage settings for different deployment environments more cleanly.
 - **A `lib/` or `utils/` directory** within `src/` for shared utilities and helper functions that aren't specific to any single AWS service.
 - **Separate directories for different application components** or functionalities within `src/`, especially if your project interacts with many AWS services or has distinct functional areas.
-- **CI/CD integration**, including directories or configuration files for tools like GitHub Actions, GitLab CI, or AWS CodePipeline.
+- **CI/CD integration**,  directories or configuration files for tools like GitHub Actions, GitLab CI, or AWS CodePipeline.

 ### Best Practices